 Some of these banks also offer free transfers between your accounts in the two countries.

-Atlas Wealth Management provides financial advice to Australian expats.
-Its Managing Director Brett Evans suggests you go into your Australian branch to chat about your move and opening a new US account before you leave, as some US branches aren’t as clued-in.
+Atlas Wealth Management provides financial advice to Australian expats that can be quite handy when making the big move.
+Its Managing Director, Brett Evans, suggests you go into your Australian branch to chat about your move and opening a new US account before you leave, as some US branches aren’t as clued-in.

 HOW TO CHOOSE A US BANK